Fighting Muay Thai in Thailand has been a goal of mine since I first picked up the sport in 2008.

 Clinching is grappling, where you are able to throw knees (using the inside of your thigh in training) and sweep or throw the opponent to the ground.
 This required tremendous upper body and core strength.
 The trainers will also work one on one with you to teach you the sneaky sweeps and little tricks to get your opponent onto the ground.

-On days where you are not clinching, you will be sparring.
+On days when you are not clinching, you will be sparring.
 If you have an upcoming fight, you will be training with the other Thai fighters.
-This means donning large 12-14 ounce gloves, a mouth-guard
+This means donning large 12-14 ounce gloves, a mouth-guard, and shin pads in order to simulate a fight.
+The pace is usually quite fast however you are expected to hold off on power to avoid injuring your partner.
+The Thais love letting you know that it’s their sport and will often give you a hard rib kick to show you why.
+Sparring sessions are also typically 5x 5-minute rounds.

 Technique training is a little slower paced, where you are shown combos, sweeps or footwork to improve on your ability.
-This is often practised in off days between clinching and sparring to allow your body to recover from the bruised ribs and black eyes.
+This is often practiced on off days between clinching and sparring to allow your body to recover from the bruised ribs and black eyes.
 Similarly to clinching, this usually means partnering with one of the other fighters and swapping partners every few minutes with no rest.

 It’s not over yet